yiisoft/yii2/docs/guide/tutorial-console.md

 If your web application and console application share a lot of configuration parameters and values, you may consider moving the common parts into a separate file, and including this file in both of the application configurations (web and console).
-You can see an example of this in the "advanced" project template.
+You can see an example of this in the advanced project template.

 > Tip: Sometimes, you may want to run a console command using an application configuration that is different
 > from the one specified in the entry script.
 For example, you may want to use the `yii migrate` command to